OSINTELProject/Rblogdown/content/Daily Rundown/blog-21.md

 [^4]: Mandıracı, Berkay.
 "Turkey’s PKK Conflict: A Regional Battleground in Flux."
 18 Feb 2022, https://www.crisisgroup.org/europe-central-asia/western-europemediterranean/turkey/turkeys-pkk-conflict-regional-battleground-flux

 [^5]: Lynch, Mark.
-"The End of the Middle East:How an Old Map Distorts a New Reality." *Foreign Affairs* (March/April 2022). https://outline.com/fc7cBE
+"The End of the Middle East: How an Old Map Distorts a New Reality." *Foreign Affairs* (March/April 2022). https://outline.com/fc7cBE

 [^6]:  Samaan, Jean-Loup, "The Proliferation of Drones in the Middle East Has Done Nothing to Change the Strategic Order There" https://orientxxi.info/magazine/the-proliferation-of-drones-in-the-middle-east-has-done-nothing-to-change-the,5393